Skip to content

 Ventilation designed for North Georgia heat

 Most Suwanee homes built before 2010 have under-ventilated attics by modern standards.
 Ridge vents were often too short, soffit vents partially blocked by insulation, or power fans installed as a band-aid over a ventilation imbalance.
-We evaluate the whole system - intake area, exhaust area, net free airflow, insulation baffles - before we recommend changes.
+Dom evaluates the whole system - intake area, exhaust area, net free airflow, insulation baffles - before recommending changes.
 The goal is passive airflow that works year-round, not a powered fix layered on a broken system.

 Full-system assessment

-We measure your actual attic square footage, calculate required net free vent area per Georgia code (1:150 unbalanced, 1:300 with balanced intake and exhaust), and verify both intake and exhaust capacity.
-Most Suwanee homes we inspect fall short on at least one.
+Dom measures your actual attic square footage, calculates required net free vent area per Georgia code (1:150 unbalanced, 1:300 with balanced intake and exhaust), and verifies both intake and exhaust capacity.
+Most Suwanee homes inspected fall short on at least one.

 Ridge vent paired with working soffit intake